 Kindergarten essentials include lunches and snacks.
 In addition to space or a strap for a matching lunch bag, also consider insulation and if the compartment is safe enough for spill containment.
 (Three words: old milk spill.)
 Elementary school bags should be easy to clean, whether you're cleaning them out with wipes or want to throw the whole thing in the washing machine.

-Showing up on the best backpack lists for preschoolers are Skip Hop Zoo backpacks, such as the insulated bag highlighted by New York Magazine and the Skip Hop Zoo Owl bag chosen by Parenting.com.
-Wirecutter, meanwhile, recommends the L.L.Bean Junior Original Book Pack for second grade or below and the Original Book Pack for third grade and up, for their satisfaction guarantee and price point.
+Showing up on the best-backpack lists for preschoolers are Skip Hop Zoo backpacks, such as the insulated bag highlighted by New York Magazine and the Skip Hop Zoo Narwhal bag chosen by Parenting.com.
+Wirecutter, meanwhile, recommends the L.L.Bean Junior Original Book Pack for second grade or below and the Original Book Pack for third grade and up, for their quality, satisfaction guarantee, and price point.
 The Original bag also promises to be durable and has shoulder strap and back padding, reflective strips for safety, and a water bottle pocket.

 Other options include a Lily & Drew bag recommended on NYMag.com, which has an internal sleeve for laptops (if you get the medium size), along with side pockets and a front zippered pocket.
-And according to Parenting, Mifulgoo is a good choice for its water-repellent material, interior pockets, and reflective strips.
-The best choice for elementary students, according to Business Insider, is the lightweight yet sturdy JanSport SuperBreak.
+The best choice for elementary students overall, according to Business Insider, is the spacious and durable JanSport Big Student.

 Looking for an eco-friendly brand?
 Fatherly recommends SoYoung raw linen backpacks for kids ages 6 to 11 because they are roomy, have two water bottle pockets, and are machine washable.